Panasonic GH5s vs Sony A7 III

 Of the two cameras under consideration, the Panasonic GH5s features a Four Thirds sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 276 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.0.
 The sensor in the GH5s has a native 4:3 aspect ratio, while the one in the A7 III offers a 3:2 aspect.

 With 24MP, the A7 III offers a higher resolution than the GH5s (9.9MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 4.77μm for the GH5s) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the GH5s has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.